 For fire protection to doors, see Fire Door Upgrade Kits

 Thermoguard will issue a Certificate of Supply upon request for each correctly specified project for Insurance, Fire and Building Control Authority and Client Records against proof of purchase.
+After successful application of a complete system a certificate can be applied for HERE

 - Cover, countersink & fill, or use non-ferrous, galvanized, stainless or sheradised fittings